NathanNuckels/CompileUtils/README.md

 The commit button will run a git commit with no argunents.
 (this will open whatever text editor you use for `core.editor`)

+Note to devs:
+Do not push over mobile data!

 ### TODO
 - [ ] Create window